Raffy23/keyboard-stats/README.md

 keyboard layouts are modified versions from Wikimedia

 ## Issues
-* Only todays statistics are shown
 * Statistics are in plain text and not encrypted on disk
+* Year / Month statistics do not work

 ## Dependencies
 * **JNA** 4.5.1